-Starting at age 10 or at the beginning of puberty, the Canadian Diabetes Association recommends type 2 diabetes screening every 2 years for children who have two or more of the following risk factors:1
+The Canadian Diabetes Association recommends type 2 diabetes screening every 2 years for some children.
+Children who have not reached puberty and have 3 or more of the risk factors below should be screened.
+Children who have reached puberty and have 2 or more of the following risk factors:1

 If the results of a blood glucose test mean that your child's blood sugar is higher than normal but not yet at the level of diabetes (prediabetes), your doctor will probably recommend the test be repeated later to find out whether your child has developed diabetes.
 If your child eats a balanced diet and gets regular exercise, he or she may not develop diabetes.